tc-imba/VG100-elm-website/markdown/env/sshkey.md

 ### Windows 10

-You can also to generate SSH keys with Git Bash, first install [git for windows](https://gitforwindows.org/).
+You can also generate SSH keys with Git Bash, first install [git for windows](https://gitforwindows.org/).

 If you've already installed `git` with `choco`, you can skip this step.